 Diabetic retinopathy, which impacts the blood vessels in the retina, is the most common cause of vision loss among people with diabetes.
 It’s also the leading cause of vision impairment and blindness among working-age adults, according to the National Eye Institute.

 There are usually no symptoms in the early stages of diabetic retinopathy, so your vision may not be affected until the disease becomes severe.

-If you are a diabetic it is crucial to have a comprehensive eye examination every year.
-Diabetic patients are more prone to serious eye problems such as glaucoma and cataracts, making it very important to have a regular comprehensive diabetic eye exam.
-A diabetic eye examination will include a test to measure your eye pressure, a retinal exam to view the back of your eye, and an exam of the front of your eye.
+Diabetic patients are more prone to serious eye problems, such as glaucoma and cataracts, making it very important to have a regular comprehensive diabetic eye exam.

-It is important to make an appointment with our retina eye doctors if you have been diagnosed with diabetes and experience blurred vision and floaters that:
+It is important to make an appointment with your eye doctor if you have been diagnosed with diabetes, experience blurred vision, or have a new onset of floaters that:

 - Affect only one eye